trrnt/oscp-1/README.md

 ---

+## Introduction

 I created this to help me organize my thoughts around reaching a OSCP certification.
+It mainly contains stuff (in various notes) I want to remember or I found to come in handy.

+## Links